-Laureano’s 2-run shot gives Athletics 7-3 win over Astros
+Laureano’s 2-run shot sends A’s to 7-3 win over Astros

-HOUSTON (AP) — Ramón Laureano hit a two-run homer, rookie Seth Brown connected for his first big league home run and the Oakland Athletics beat the Houston Astros 7-3 to win the series.
+HOUSTON (AP) — Ramón Laureano hit a two-run homer, rookie Seth Brown connected for his first big league home run and the Oakland Athletics beat the Houston Astros 7-3 on Saturday to win the series.

 The Astros won the opener 6-2 on Thursday night to give them five straight victories over the A’s after a four-game sweep to start the season.

-But Oakland’s offense, which sputtered as the A’s limped out to a 1-7 start, got going on Friday night in a 6-2 win powered by three homers and kept it going in the series finale by piling up a season-high 11 hits.
+But Oakland’s offense, which sputtered as the A’s limped to a 1-7 start, got going on Friday night in a 6-2 win powered by three homers and kept it going in the series finale by piling up a season-high 11 hits.
 The A’s and Astros are scheduled off Sunday.

+Oakland manager Bob Melvin was thrilled to see his team rebound after its terrible start this year against the Astros.

+“It was huge,” Melvin said.
+“Not only did we lose that series, every game we got blown out and that’s a tough way to start the season.
+It was important for us to gain some confidence against them.
+To be able to respond after that and losing (Thursday) was big for us.”

 There were two outs in the fifth when the A’s got a single from Mark Canha.
-Laureano followed with his drive, which bounced off the train tracks atop left field, to push the lead to 4-0.
+Laureano followed with his drive, which bounced off the train tracks above left field, to push the lead to 4-0.

 The bases were loaded with two outs in the seventh when Jed Lowrie knocked a single into shallow center field to stretch Oakland’s advantage to 6-0.